Great question, I’m so glad you asked!

 No referral is needed.
 Please just submit an enquiry form via the website to get in contact and we can book appointments from there.

 Please feel welcome to click on the button on my website that says "enquire about services".
-After I have received this, I will contact you regarding appointments, and share with you the link to my online booking platform.
+After I have received this, I will contact you regarding appointments.

 A link will be emailed to you in the appointment confirmation and reminder email, and reminder text message to join the appointment.
 The link will take you to the secure online platform "Microsoft Teams" for our appointment.